-November 11, 1926 – Route 66 was officially commissioned for the Chicago-to-Los Angeles on to include 2,448 miles of road.
+November 11, 1926 – Route 66 was officially commissioned for the Chicago-to-Los Angeles to include 2,448 miles of road.
 With that designation came its acknowledgment as one of the nation’s principal east-west arteries.
-By the end of the year, only 800 miles of Route 66 were paved.
+Only 800 miles of Route 66 were paved by the end of the year.

 Soulsby’s Station opens in Mt.
 Olive, Illinois.